 |80 - 100% [ <40 kgCO2e/m2]||up to $40,000|

 Construction waste is also significant contributor to embodied carbon, an additional $1000 is available to applicants who can demonstrate source separation of waste.

 Before applying, please confirm that you meet all of the eligibility requirements outlined below:

 This research program has a strict capacity limit, where necessary, preference will be given for the following:

-Applicants may apply for multiple projects however preference will be given to those who are applying for the first time, or who only have one application for the 2022 NearZero stream.
+Applicants may apply for multiple projects; up to a maximum of 3 are eligible for compensation.
+Please note, however, preference will be given to those who are applying for the first time, or who only have one application in NearZero Stream 2.

 Each project application will be assessed according to the above selection criteria.
 In applying to the program, the participants acknowledge that the program administrator will have the final decision on selection of projects and financial compensation